myltiplex1/FruitSort/README.md

 2.  **Run detection / inference only (optional):**
     *   Use `infer_onnx.py` or `infer_pt.py` to run a single-image inference and confirm the model predicts the three classes (`apple`, `banana`, `orange`).

+3. **Test detection and conversion:**
+    *   Use `detect_and_convert.py` to test the predictions and confirm the real world coordinates are correct.

-3.  **Run the full system:**
+4.  **Run the full system:**
     *   Connect the Arduino with the servo shield (powered from the buck converter).
     *   Run:
     ```powershell
     python main_serial.py
     ```
-    *   Observe detection boxes, the system will compute world coordinates, solve IK in Python, and send servo commands to the Arduino to pick and place fruits.
+    *   Observe detection boxes, the system will compute real world coordinates, solve IK in Python, add offsets and send servo commands to the Arduino to pick, lift and place fruits.

 ## Training the YOLOv5 Model

 The YOLOv5 model was trained on a custom dataset containing the three fruit classes described above.
-The `runs/train/` directory contains artifacts from the training process (weights: `best.pt`, `best.onnx`, metrics and visualization images).
+The `runs` directory contains artifacts from the training process (weights: `best.pt`, `best.onnx`, metrics and visualization images).

 To retrain:
 1. Prepare data in Pascal VOC/XML or YOLO txt format.
 2. Use `xml_to_coco.py` to convert XML labels to YOLO-style text labels if needed (edit the `classes` list inside the script to match your categories).
-3. Train with your YOLOv5 training script (not included here) using prepared dataset and config (adjust `nc` and `names` accordingly).
+3. Train using your prepared dataset and config (adjust `nc` and `names` accordingly) by following the steps in `yolovfruit_gpu.txt` if you are using a **GPU** or `yolovfruit_cpu.txt` if you are using a **CPU**.

 ## Troubleshooting & Tips